Vaadin 7 on Grails 2.x

 The book also contains tutorials how to compile SASS and widget set, after you add an add-on.
 How to use Spring security, localization and how to add a REST API from a Vaadin application and many other things.

-If you are completely new to both technologies, the book will show you first steps to start up and then you can continue with Vaadin and Grails documentation.
+If you are completely new to both technologies, the book will show you first steps to start up and then you can continue with and documentation.

 If you are both Vaadin and also Grails expert, you might look at the book as a reference book, set of tutorials and also a place with several solutions that you might have to solve in your applications.